samrudh-dhondi/Automated-Voice-Based-Form-Filling-System/README.md

 ## Results

-The voice-based form filling system begins by guiding the user through spoken instructions, allowing voice commands such as "Skip", "Stop", or "Repeat message".
-It then prompts the user to provide inputs like Name, Age, and Gender through speech.
-The recognized inputs are displayed and read back for confirmation.
-Upon saying "Submit", the system finalizes the data, generates a Word document, and converts it into a PDF file, effectively completing the form-filling process through voice interaction.
+Our Automated Voice Based Form Filling System successfully integrates Speech Recognition, Text to Speech (TTS), Input Validation, and Document Generation to simplify the form filling process.
+The system is able to accurately recognize voice input, validate fields such as names, phone numbers, and email addresses and correct errors.
+The system successfully tested with multiple users providing voice inputs for fields like Name, Age, Gender and much more.
+The system maintains data accuracy by finding errors in incomplete entries during the process of data submission.
+It allows users to verify and confirm the details, if any error is found then the user can repeat the process, this ensures a robust and error free form filling process.
+Commands like Skip, Stop, and Repeat message make the system intuitive.
+Form is saved in both DOCX and PDF formats.
+Users found the system intuitive and useful, especially for accessibility and convenience.

+### Example
 The form was successfully filled using voice input with the following details: Name – Samrudh Dhondi, Age – 21, and Gender – Male.
 These inputs were recognized accurately, confirmed by the user, and then saved into a Word document, which was further converted into a PDF for easy access and sharing.

 ## Outputs